 You will hone most of your skills in our unique interdisciplinary design studios, tackling real-world projects to develop integrated design solutions.
 In one of your senior semesters, you could also learn in an international context.

 Completing this program

-- Foundation Year: Required for applicants without a design-related four year undergraduate degree.
+- Foundation Year: Required for applicants without a landscape architecture undergraduate degree.

 - Additional Courses: Four elective courses.